JackMellor321/HTB_Labs/README.md

 # HTB_Labs
 This repo is where I will add all my notes from when I do HTB labs To begin with I will most likely use other resources quite often and then become more independent

-I will also learn how to use Git more effectively